MraDmr0/qqEvol/README.md

 #### Optional
 * w1               = frequency of the first (or only) potential impulse
+* w2               = frequency of the second potential impulse
-* F1      = scaling factor of the potential
+* F1               = scaling factor of the first (or only) potential impulse
+* F2               = scaling factor of the second potential impulse
 * t0               = begin of first impulse if square, or center of the first gaussian impulse
 * t1               = end of first impulse if square, or center of the second gaussian impulse
-* F2      = scaling factor of second impulse
 * t00              = begin of the second square impulse
 * t11              = end of the second square impulse
 * sigma1           = spreading of the first gaussian impulse
-* w2      = frequency of the second potential impulse
 * sigma2           = spreading of the second gaussian impulse
-* qbmode  = when enabled the Rabi frequencies are accepted as w_1+iw_2 and Larmor in Hz
+* qb_mode ("off")  = when enabled ("on"), the Rabi frequencies are accepted as w_1+iw_2 and the Larmor frequencies in Hz

 ## Coming next